-This document defines concepts and words used in the Advisible platform and its documentation.
+This document defines concepts and words used in Advisible's advertising platform and its documentation.

 Adapters are used to integrate ad servers with the platform.
 Every adapter consists of a backend and a frontend.